 OUTA studied all the new information, including a damning Enterprise Risk Management and Governance Report, which noted the many irregularities of the contract and high likelihood of fraud and corruption.
 “It seems that this report never found its way to the board, and there is now no doubt in our minds that the rot within the SABC was not caused by Motsoeneng alone.
 The now defunct board and certain supporters of the executive appear to be intimately involved.”

 “OUTA maintains that the Minister of Communication cannot escape her accountability in the SABC debacle.
 She evaded her responsibilities as shareholder representative, and as such should also be held accountable for these transgressions,” says Wayne Duvenage, chairman of OUTA.

 OUTA also calls on the SABC portfolio committee in parliament to urgently convene to appoint an interim board for the public broadcaster.
 “Last week’s hearings proved that Hlaudi Motsoeneng purged the SABC of many competent people whose only wrongdoing was the fact that they opposed the unlawful conduct of Motsoeneng and his co-perpetrators.”

-“We therefore urge the committee to reinstate these loyal, competent former staff members who share a wealth of institutional knowledge and experience when it comes to the SABC.
+“We therefore urge the committee to reinstate these loyal, competent former staff supporters who share a wealth of institutional knowledge and experience when it comes to the SABC.
 Some of them, like former risk and governance group executive Itani Tseisi and former acting CFO and CEO Tiaan Olivier should be included on an interim board.
 Others who were forced to leave and who can play a valuable role in saving the SABC, include Lorraine Francis (chief audit executive), Mandiwe Nkosi (manager for employee relations) Petra Campher (chief financial controller) as well as Tumiso Radebe and Irene Marutla (general manager: procurement).”